antonmilev/CText/README.md

 ## TODO List
-* **More methods for words,lines,sentences and complex expressions processing**:  There are a lot more methods that can be added to support diferent NLP and lexical tasks.
+* **More methods for words,lines,sentences and complex expressions**:  There are lots more methods that can be added to support diferent NLP and lexical tasks.
 * **Further improve containers abstraction**: CText needs more convertion routines to/from STL and other containers and generic data structures.
 * **Regular Expressions**: - Partial or full support to regular expressions.
 * **Other char types**: - Character types like char_32 can be also supported
 * **Mini Text Editor**: - This is a text editor based on CText that I plan to port on Modern C++.
+* **Export to Python**: - I want to export CText library to Python-3
+* **Performance Test**: - Add performance tests comparing with STL string.